Born in the Dark: The Catastrophic Collapse of Fuzzy Dark Matter Solitons as the Origin of Little Red Dots: Conclusion

 \section{Conclusion}

 We have presented a compact model in which LRD-like systems arise during a transient, heavily obscured phase inside FDM soliton cores.
 Combining size scaling with opacity constraints suggests $m_{22}\sim{\rm few}$.
 A conservative column estimate, including sensitivity analysis for baryon loading, indicates that reaching $N_{\rm H}\gtrsim 10^{24}\,{\rm cm^{-2}}$ typically implies radiative losses faster than dynamical support (or radiation-pressure dominance), disfavoring a long-lived static hot atmosphere and motivating rapid inflow or radiation-pressure-driven evolution.
+In progenitor-phase interpretations where $M_{\rm BH} < M_c$, the observed LRD population may also remain consistent with heavier boson masses ($m_{22} \gtrsim 20$), while still triggering the same opacity-crisis collapse mechanism.